 Flying Squirrel Removal – How Do You Get Rid of Flying Squirrels in the Attic?

-Squirrels In The Attic – An Educational Guide for the Safe and Humane Removal of Flying Squirrels From Your Richmond, Virginia or Charlottesville, VA Home or Business.
+Flying Squirrel Removal – How To Get Rid Of Squirrels In The Attic – Richmond, Virginia or Charlottesville, VA Home or Business.

 Flying Squirrel Removal – (434) 270-0488 or toll-free at (888) 893-1975.
 If you want to get rid of flying squirrels in Virginia, the methods are fairly similar to the removal of the Eastern Gray Squirrels from Richmond and Charlottesville, VA.
 Except that Flying Squirrels usually occur in much greater numbers, so a repeating trap or gang setting a location is usually better than using a single-animal cage trap.
 But the principles for mounting the trap(s) or exclusion doors on the entry/exit holes, plus sealing all other points of entry still apply.
 Flying squirrel removal can be tricky, because these animals are small and can get into very tiny holes and gaps.